Science of acoustic absorber:

 ⦁ Comparison of different bass traps

-This website does not want to make you an expert, we just try to provide general information on the science in question and its application.
+This web page does not want to make you an expert, we just try to provide general information on the science in question and its application.
 View the posts and our new products on our page.
 Search from the page, and you’ll find the right element for you to create the conditionsand terms for ideal acoustics.

 Why should we control the sound?